ieferreira/geological-menagerie/README.md

 - RegressionDeposit

-Trying to reproduce Chung, 1980 application of regression analysis to VMS deposits in Newfoundland
+Trying to reproduce Chung, 1980 application of regression analysis to VMS deposits in Newfoundland.

+- GeochemistryLaPava

+Trying to use data provided in annex 1 and 2 given by García et al, 2021.

+- SismosFallas

+Colombia's main faults visualization (from a shp provided by the SGC) with earthquakes [currently only faults]